The Cost to End World Hunger

 — $737 billion per year is the amount Congress spends on Defense

-How much does it cost to solve world hunger?
+How much does it cost to end world hunger?

 An article published in the Los Angeles Times in 2008 states that providing a substantial amount of money directed specifically towards agricultural development could result in high-yields and trigger a second Green Revolution.

 Helping the world’s poor is not merely the right and moral thing to do; it also benefits the private sector.
 Businesses have already thought of a solution: public-private partnerships.
 The business community works with the U.S. government to sustain agricultural development in poor countries so as to better tackle the problems that businesses face abroad in these underdeveloped and developing nations.
 These provided funds would not only increase food production but they would ensure that food prices are much more affordable.

 Aside from benefits to the private sector and the economy, tackling the global hunger crises presents a better image for the U.S. as a “humanitarian superpower.”
 Furthermore, the U.S.’ involvement in humanitarian projects would present more American corporations as “respectful partners” within the global community.

 The United States Agency for International Development (USAID) has allied with corporate sponsors to support global development.
 For example, USAID works “with the Schaffer Global Group on a factory in Mali, with Heinz to help Egyptian tomato farmers and with Coca-Cola on clean water projects in a dozen countries.”